Here's Your COMPLETE Family Photo Session Checklist!

 We got together!
 We had a blast!
 Now it's time for you to relax...
-I've got it from here.
+I'll take it from here.

 - After our session wraps up, I head home and start the post-production process.
-Photos are loaded onto my computer, and I begin the process of weeding the photos.
-Blinks, blurs, and duplicates are removed.
+Photos are loaded onto my computer, and I begin weeding the photos: blinks, blurs, and duplicates are removed.
 Galleries are typically turned over to families in 7 to 14 days.

-- Once the gallery is live, I will email you an invoice showing proof of payment, a Rights Release form (permitting you private, personal, non-commercial use of the photography), details on how to access your gallery, as well as information on how to print photos.
+- Once the gallery is live, I will email you a Rights Release form (permitting you personal, non-commercial use of the photography), details on how to access your gallery, as well as information on how to print photos.